Freda Dudley Ward: Personal life

+Relationship with the Prince of Wales

 Although married in 1913 to William Dudley Ward, Freda was also in a relationship with Edward, Prince of Wales from 1918, until she was supplanted by American Thelma Furness (née Morgan) from 1929 to 1934; Thelma introduced Edward to Wallis Simpson.
 The relationship between the Prince of Wales and the married Ward was common knowledge in aristocratic circles.
 Winston Churchill observed in 1927, after travelling with them on a train, "It is quite pathetic to see the Prince and Freda.
 His love is so obvious and undisguisable."

-Marriages and children

-Freda was married twice.
-Her first marriage was on 9 July 1913 to William Dudley Ward, Liberal MP for Southampton.
-Her first husband's family surname was Ward, but 'Dudley Ward' became their official surname through common usage.
-Their divorce took place on the ground of adultery in 1931.
-They had two daughters: